 The mission of the Committee is (a) to ensure that improvements proposed for installation, replacement, or construction on any lot are compatible and harmonize with the architectural scheme, blend with our natural surroundings and comply with the Declarations of Covenants, Conditions and Restrictions and policies of the Fishhawk Lake Reserve and Community, and (b) to manage compliance with such Declarations, rules, regulations, policies and guidelines dealing with construction and/or maintenance of lots or improvements thereon.

 Any alterations to the outside of a Lot must have the approval of the Architectural Committee and require an application with supportive data for review.
-The community CC&R’s and By Laws are linked here and here for your review.
-The ARC has posted a draft "Architectural Manual" that will provide some clarity to the Lake and Community requirements.
-If you have any questions, please contact a standing member of the committee, email us at Architecture@fishhawklake.com or ask for a hearing at one of the committee’s monthly meetings.
+The Committee is working on an "Architectural Manual" that will provide some clarity to the Lake and Community.
+If you have any questions, please contact a standing member of the committee below, email us at Architecture@fishhawklake.com or ask for a hearing at one of the committee’s monthly meetings.

 You must be a member in good standing to submit an application.